aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 ClockReplacement, LeastRecentlyUsed, NewBufferMgr, IBufferManager and ReplacementPolicy files should belong under simpledb.buffer.
 SampleQueries, TestClock and TestLRU should belong under the default package of studentyClient.simpledb.
 Examples should not belong in any folder and can exist in the uppermost level alongside the README file.
-In order to run SampleQueries, TestClock, or TestLRU, a blank database should be used and database directory will be studentdb for all three files.
+In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used and database directory will be studentdb for all three files.

 Part 2.4
 Both frame pinning and writing dirty frames to disk are both part of the Buffer.java file.